mdrecktrah/rcs/patch-notes_RCS.md

 # To-Dos:
 - Implement random sex (aka body type) for the character
-- Implement handling of empty and/or wrong inputs (e.g. you select faction filter for Horde and race filter for Alliance races)
-- Check/implement error handling for ValueErrors (Numbers for strings and vice versa)
 - Add check for multiple chars to start in the same area
     - If you want to play with your friends, it would be a pain to first have to travel to another starting area just to get started together
 - Avoid doubles in output